lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     *pair_modify* command, but for the sake of simplicity, let us keep the default option here.

+..  container:: justify

     The bond coefficient (here for the O-H bond of the water molecule) sets respectively the energy of the harmonic potential and the equilibrium distance in Ångstrom.
-The value is '0' for the energy, because we are going to use a rigid model for the water molecule.
-The shape of the molecule will be preserved later by the shake algorithm.
+The value is *0* for the energy, because we are going to use a rigid model for the water molecule.
+The shape of the molecule will be preserved later by the *shake* algorithm.
     Similarly, the angle coefficient (here for the H-O-H angle of the water molecule) sets the energy of the harmonic potential (also 0) and the equilibrium angle is in degree.

+..  container:: justify

-    Finally, add the following lines to the input file:
+    Finally, add the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in SystemCreation/input.lammps*

-    # run
     run 0

     write_data system.data